 Step 2: Select Windows + R keys and open the Run menu.

-Step 3: Type %appdata%\Microsoft\Teams in the box and hit Enter.
+Step 3: Type the following command in the box and hit Enter.

 Step 4: It will open the Files Explorer with folder containing the Teams files.